Movies-By-the-Sea/mbts-backend/endpoints.md

 ---

 ## Reviews Routes

-This route will point to all operations on the database The tables here refer to either of the two - **movie-reviews** / **short-film-reviews**
+1. Can be used to perform CRUD operations on the reviews database.
+2. Tables to be used - **movie-reviews** / **short-film-reviews**

 ---

-### Get all reviews
+### Get all Reviews
-**ACCESS LEVEL : 1**
+**ACCESS LEVEL : public + Authorized**

-Get all the reviews from the specified table.
-Public version of this route is also available which will give less data in response to the one given here passing the UID token.
-Read more about it [here](README.md).
+1. Will get all the reviews from the table specified.
+2. Using public route will return all general info about each review.
+Below 3 access level will get additional image specifications and 3 above will get that plus post meta data information.
 ```
 GET /reviews
     ?table={review-table-specified}
-    &uid={access-token-uid}
+    &uid={access-token-uid-(optional)}
 ```
 JSON Response:

     {
-        message: "query successful",
+        remarks: "Reviews sorted by timestamp",
-        size   : <length-of-the-returned-data>,
+        size   : <number-of-reviews-returned>
-        request:
-        {
+        request: {
             type: "GET",
+            auth: <{Public}-if-not-specified-else-access-level>,
-            url : process.env.SERVER + "/reviews",
+            URL : "/reviews",
-            body:
+            body: <contents-of-request-body>
-            {
-                uid    : <uid-of-the-user>,
-                table  : <specified-table>,
-                orderBy: "timestamp"
-            }
         },
-        response: <response-data>
+        response: <array-of-items-with-each-item-information-in-json>
     }

 ---

-### Get Review By ID
+### Get Review by ID
-**ACCESS LEVEL : 1**
+**ACCESS LEVEL : public + Authorized**

-Get particular movie review by ID.
-Public version of this route is also available which will give less data in response to the one given here passing the UID token.
-Read more about it [here](README.md).
+1. Get particular review by ID from database.
+2. Using public route will return all general info about each review.
+Below 3 access level will get additional image specifications and 3 above will get that plus post meta data information.
 ```
-GET /reviews/get
+GET /reviews
-    ?table={review-table-specified}&id={review-id}
-    &uid={access-token-uid}
+    ?table={review-table-specified}
+    &uid={access-token-uid-(optional)}
 ```
 JSON Response:

     {
-        message: "Query successful",
+        remarks: "Query successful",
-        request:
+        size   : 1
-        {
+        request: {
             type: "GET",
-            url : process.env.SERVER + "/reviews" + "/get",
-            body:
-            {
-                uid  : <uid-of-the-user>
-                table: <specified-table>,
+            auth: <{Public}-if-not-specified-else-access-level>,
-                id   : <specified-review-id>
+            URL : "/reviews/get",
-            }
+            body: <contents-of-request-body>
         },
-        response: <array-of-data>,
+        response: <review-data-in-json>
     }

 ---

-### Get general Information
+### Get General Information
 **ACCESS LEVEL : 1**

 Get general info about the reviews in the database such as number of reviews updated on IG, number of foreign reviews, number of different genre reviews, etc.